NTBBloodbath/norgdo/README.md

 > Norgdo is a terminal-based task manager for the Norg markup format, built with Rust and ratatui.

+> [!IMPORTANT]
+>
+> This software is in alpha status.
+While it works, it is uncomplete and might have bugs.
+Please report bugs back to me if you spot any.

 ## Features

 - **Kanban-style interface** with three columns: Yet to be Done, In Progress, and Completed